Clemson routs Ohio State in Fiesta Bowl, will face Alabama in rematch for national title

 The junior and Heisman Trophy runner-up passed for 259 yards and ran for 57 against the Buckeyes (11-2), who could not keep Clemson’s big and quick defensive line out of their backfield.

-Freshman Clelin Ferrell had a sack among his three tackles for loss and Clemson allowed only 215 yards of offense and nine first downs.
+Freshman Clelin Ferrell had a sack among his three tackles for loss, and Clemson allowed only 215 yards of offense and nine first downs.

 The Buckeyes were shut out for the first time since 1993 against Michigan and Urban Meyer had one of his teams held scoreless for the first time in 194 games (15 seasons) as a head coach.